 In short, yes; there are a whole lot of similar options.

-We’ve reviewed many of the most popular brain health supplements here at HighYa, including Brain Storm Elite, Neuroflexyn, and Addium, many of which have similar formulations to Adderum.
+We’ve reviewed many of the most popular brain health supplements here at HighYa, many of which have similar formulations to Adderum.
 What are customers saying about their experiences?

-Overall, among nearly 100 reviews, the above nootropics have any average rating of 2.5 stars.
+Overall, nootropics have an average rating of 2.5 stars.
 Some customers claimed to have experienced positive results, although the most common complaints revolved around failure to work, high price, and poor customer service (difficulty obtain refunds/cancelling autoship programs, etc.).

 No, this doesn’t mean you’ll experience the same.
 But based on Adderum’s similarity to many of these other products, we think it’s certainly worth keeping in mind.